nus-cs2103-AY2223S1/tp/docs/_ug/commands/ItemCommands.md

 #### Decrement the quantity of an item: `dec`

 **Format:**: `dec INDEX [qty/QUANTITY]`
-> Decrements the quantity of the item at the specified index
+> Decrements the quantity of the item at the specified index.

 **Note:**
 * If a quantity is not provided, the item quantity will be decremented by 1.